-A long-time resident of Charleston, SC, Deb has served on the FAAAS Board for 6 years as Secretary, assuming the role of Treasurer in 2020.
+A long-time resident of Charleston, SC, Deb served on the FAAAS Board for 6 years as Secretary, assuming the role of Treasurer in 2020.
 In her role as Treasurer, Deb is responsible for financial oversight to our growing organization, as well as focusing on development, marketing and funding initiatives.
-A former senior level business executive with extensive management experience, she has a proven track record in both the private and non-profit business sectors.
 She has played a critical role in numerous, highly successful new business launches, acquisitions, and turn around projects requiring extensive hands-on experience in program development and administration, fiscal management, process planning and logistics at Reebok International, totes Isotoner Corporation, and most recently, the Lowcountry Food Bank.

 Active in a number of local volunteer efforts, Deb’s expertise includes leadership in building collaborative partnerships and inspiring community investment to sustain, develop, and expand effective, innovative programs for underserved populations in tri-county Charleston, South Carolina.
 Deb is a graduate of Bellevue University and holds a Bachelor of Science Degree in Human and Social Services Administration.